 Look for: Active synovitis.
-If present, grade using grading guidelines.
+If present, grade using grading guidelines and image in longitudinal and transverse.

-A standard hand series should include the following minimum images for a normal rheumatology scan:
+A standard hand and wrist series should include the following minimum images for a normal rheumatology scan:

-Dorsal wrist and carpal joints in longitudinal with colour box.
+- Dorsal wrist and carpal joints in longitudinal with colour box.

-ECU tendon with Colour box
+- ECU tendon with Colour box

-All MCPjs in longitudinal with Colour box
+- All MCPjs in longitudinal with Colour box

-All PIPjs in longitudinal with Colour box
+- All PIPjs in longitudinal with Colour box

-Flexor tendons with Colour box
+- Flexor tendons with Colour box